cakeslob/ExpressLRS/README.md

 I am writing this in April of 2026, and ExpressLRS release v4.0.0 was released in Feburary of 2026.
 ExpressRLS V4 is not compatible with V3, so a V3 transmitter cannot talk with v4 receivers, and a V4 receiver cannot talk with a V3 transmitter.
 If somebody wants, or is forced to have a V4 transmitter, they will need to update all of their receivers to V4.

 This can be quite annoying.
 So to overcome this, all Shrew branch firmware is written with an additional backwards compatibility layer.
 It is able to seamlessly automatically work with V4 and V3 transmitters.
+Hence, there's no reason to avoid using Shrew branch firmware.

 If you build the transmitter firmware using the Shrew branch, it will become a V4 transmitter, with an additional option to transmit in a legacy V3 mode, in case you still have receivers that are not updated, or need to loan out your transmitter to somebody else.